LucasReade/Nanotabs.js/README.md

-# tabbable.js
+# Nanotabs.js
-Simple extendable tab contorl in pure javascript
+Its nano tech.
+You like it?

 ## Set up

-Setup a basic script tag with a src to the tabble.js file and in your html file add a version of the following code.
+Setup a basic script tag with a src to the nanotabs.js file and in your html file add a version of the following code.
 ```
 <div id="tabBar">
     <template><div><p>Tab</p></div></template>